← Home · Slopes & Walls

 Common questions

-What is the difference between active and passive anchors?
+What is the difference between active and passive anchors, and when is each used in slope and wall engineering?

 Location and service area

-We serve projects across Kelowna and its metropolitan area.
+We serve projects across Kelowna and surrounding areas.
 More info.

 View larger map